BulbasaurG/SurveyDatasetsVRUPrediction/README.md

     - Last edition is released in 2018.
 Next edition is due at the end of 2023.

-    - Nice [summary](https://www.who.int/publications/i/item/WHO-NMH-NVI-18.20) and [data visualization](https://extranet.who.int/roadsafety/death-on-the-roads/) on death on the roads
+    - [Summary](https://www.who.int/publications/i/item/WHO-NMH-NVI-18.20) and [data visualization](https://extranet.who.int/roadsafety/death-on-the-roads/) on death on the roads

 ## References